basujindal/stable-diffusion/README.md

 **Whether to embed generation metadata (prompt, seed, size, etc.) in the generated file.**

 - Uses the [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform) Description field to embed most of the command-line parameters that were used to generate the image.
 Excludes potentially privacy-sensitive parameters such as `outdir`.
-Currently works only with txt2img, not img2img.
 Enabled by default.

 <h1 align="center">Weighted Prompts</h1>